eazellou/drafts/Adding Afternoon Dances on 4th Sundays.md

 # Adding Afternoon Dances on 4th Sundays
-In 2025, we will add afternoon contra dances on 4th Sundays.
+In 2025, we will add afternoon contra dances on most 4th Sundays.
 We're excited about this idea for a few reasons:
 - more dancing!
 - dancers who can't attend sunday evening dances might be able to join us in the afternoon
 - we'll be able to book more callers and musicians